 “Pardon them and overlook – Allah loves those who do good” (Qur’an 5:13)

 Often it happens we get hurt, or someone displeases us.
 And our habitual attitude towards such conditions is harboring hatred and anger against that particular person.
-This has too many negative spiritual, moral and health effects.
-Following the sunnah of prophet Mohammad ( sallalla hu ali’hi wassallam) our approach should be positive.
-We must develop habit of forgiving gladly and voluntarily.
-Especially if some is asking for forgiveness and is sorry about his/her act.
-One must never refuse to accept apology.
-Keeping in mind that forgiveness is one of the greatest attributes of our magnificent creator ALLAH, He want to see reflection of this attribute in his man too.
+There have too many negative spiritual, moral, and health effects.
+Following the Sunnah of Prophet Mohammad ( SAWW), our approach should be positive.
+We must develop the habit of forgiving gladly and voluntarily.
+Especially if some are asking for forgiveness and are sorry about his/her act.
+One must never refuse to accept the apology.
+Keeping in mind that forgiveness is one of the greatest attributes of our great creator ALLAH, He wants to see the reflection of this quality in his man too.
 So we must forgive, even if the other person is not sorry.
 It not only pleases ALLAH but releases us from unnecessary mental stress.

 “Those who control their anger and are forgiving towards people; Allah loves the good.”
 (Qur’an, 3: 134)

 See the beautiful verse!
-What we get in reward of pardoning and forgiving people from ALLAH subhana hu wa tala!
-Along with other worldly benefits, one attains love of ALLAH.
-You get love of Lord of Lords in return of letting the hatred and anger go of your heart.
-Isn’t it an awesome deal?
+What we get in reward of pardoning and forgiving people from ALLAH S.W.T!
+Along with otherworldly benefits, one attains love of ALLAH.
+You get the love of Lord of Lords in return for letting the hatred and anger go of your heart.
+Isn’t it an excellent deal?